 \Cref{fig:icr-2} presents the exact-match results on transformed images on the ROCOv2 dataset.
 The results show that: (i) Overall, mRAG pipelines still leak captions under common image transformations, though \textit{the leakage is less significant compared with no transformation}; (ii) \textit{rotate} results in the lowest leakage, due to spatial feature alteration. (iii) \textit{Qwen-VL shows the highest leakage under ICR}, unlike MIA, potentially because ICR demands stronger multimodal reasoning, a setting in which Qwen-VL is known to perform particularly well~\cite{qwen-vl2.5}.

-\paragraph{Ablation: Retrieval Size } We adjust the retrieved items count to evaluate how the number of items in the context influences outcomes in exact image setting.
-As shown in \Cref{tab:icr-k}, we find that increasing the retrieval size ($k$) leads to a consistent increase in ICR success across all metrics on the ROCOv2 dataset, as it increases the likelihood of retrieving correct image–caption.
-This trend reflects the strong dependence of ICR success on retriever coverage, while MIA (using image-image reranking) remains largely unaffected.
+\paragraph{Ablation: Retrieval Size } We adjust the retrieval size ($k$) to evaluate how the number of items in the context influences outcomes in exact image setting.
+As shown in \Cref{tab:icr-k}, we find that increasing $k$ leads to a consistent increase in ICR success across all metrics on the ROCOv2 dataset, as it increases the likelihood of retrieving the target image–caption.
+This trend reflects the strong dependence of ICR success on retriever coverage, while MIA (using image–image reranking) remains largely unaffected.

-\paragraph{Ablation: mRAG Database Size } To evaluate the effect of mRAG database size on the attack, we rerun the experiment with mRAG database sizes of 5K and 10K on ROCOv2 dataset. \Cref{fig:icr-6} shows that increasing the database size reduces exact-match leakage.
-This outcome is expected, as a larger candidate pool introduces additional confounding samples, making it harder for the retrieval–rerank process to consistently retrieve the target pair.
+\paragraph{Ablation: mRAG Database Size } To evaluate the effect of mRAG database size, $N$, on the attack, we rerun the experiment with $N$ of 5K and 10K on ROCOv2 dataset. \Cref{fig:icr-6} shows that increasing $N$ reduces exact-match leakage.
+This outcome is expected, as a larger candidate pool introduces additional confounding samples, making it harder for the retrieval-rerank process to consistently retrieve the target pair.

 \paragraph{Ablation: No Rerank } To evaluate the effect of image–text reranking, we perform a variation of the ICR experiments without the rerank step.
 The results in \Cref{tab:icr-1-noreranker-app} show that the RAG Acc is significantly higher without reranking for the ROCOv2 dataset.
 This suggests that the attack performs poorly when image–text reranking is applied, particularly in settings where textual attributes are weakly aligned with their visual counterparts.
 In contrast, attack performance remains comparable on the Conceptual Captions dataset, where image–text pairs exhibit stronger semantic alignment.